inkytonik/kiama/wiki/ParserCombs.md

 The usual solution to this problem is to rewrite the `exp` definition using repetition to avoid the left recursion.
 Unfortunately, this approach obscures the structure of the grammar and makes AST construction more complicated.
-Scala provides an alternative via _packrat_ or _memoising parsers_ represented by the type `PackratParser[T]` that extends `Parser[T]`.
+Kiama provides an alternative via _packrat_ or _memoising parsers_ represented by the type `PackratParser[T]` that extends `Parser[T]`.